shauryadhaka0027/kira/README.md

 ### Edit

-- Click on a product to view detailed information.
+- Click on a Edit to Edit detailed information.

+### Delete
+ -Click On a Delete Button to delete the item